sorry-app/status-bar/README.md

 ### Link it to your status page.

-In order for the plugin to know where to source your status updates from we must add your pages SorryApp subdomain to the configuration.
+In order for the plugin to know where to source your status updates from.
+We do this by adding a data attribute to your pages ```body``` tag which includes your status pages sorryapp subdomain.

 ```html
 <body data-sorry-announcement="your subdomain goes here">